Soundux/webviewpp/README.md

 `Name:` <i>Name of the function to be added</i>
 `Remarks:`
 <i>The return type of the function must be default constructible or void</i>
-<i>All of the functions parameters as well as the functions return type need to be serializable by nlohmann::json</i>
+<i>All of the functions parameters as well as the functions return type need to be [serializable by nlohmann::json](https://github.com/nlohmann/json#how-do-i-convert-third-party-types)</i>
 <i>The return type can also be `std::optional` in that case the javascript function will return `null` if  the optional doesn't hold a value</i>

+<i>Note: This work was originally based on the work of [MichaelKim](https://github.com/MichaelKim/webview)</i>